tejaspant/Driver-Dropout-Ride-Sharing-Company/README.md

 # Driver-Dropout-Ride-Sharing-Company
-Data analytics of ride-sharing company to determine average lifetime of drivers identify factors leading to driver dropout
+Analysis of data from ride-sharing company to determine average lifetime of drivers  and also identify factors leading to driver dropout